-Figure 10-16 shows the modelled annual mean Ni concentration on a 20 m x 20 m grid resulting from the local industrial point source in Pontardawe and including a background component from the annual modelling of Ni concentrations across the UK and following calibration of the local industrial emissions source (described above).
+Figure 10-16 shows the modelled annual mean Ni concentration on a 20 m x 20 m grid resulting from the local industrial point source in Pontardawe and including a background component from the annual modelling of Ni concentrations across the UK.
 The Ni concentrations in Pontardawe were strongly influenced by the terrain in the area, as can be seen in Figure 10-16.
 The Swansea Valley runs south-west to north-east through the village of Pontardawe, where the point source is located.
 The distribution of the Ni concentrations in the vicinity of Pontardawe shows the channelling of the local wind flow by the Swansea Valley.

-The conclusions from this dispersion modelling study are that Ni concentrations in both the South Wales and Swansea Urban Area zones in 2017 exceeded the upper assessment threshold for Ni (14 ng m-3), but not the Ni TV.
+The conclusions from this dispersion modelling study are that Ni concentrations in both the South Wales and Swansea Urban Area zones in 2018 exceeded the Ni TV.